guanquann/Stocksera/README.md

 #### Running the application
 ```
-# Set up static file (you only need to run this the first time):
-py manage.py collectstatic

 # Run application (view it in 127.0.0.1:8000):
 py manange.py runserver
 # And you're ready to explore!